mist-id/mist/README.md

 ### Current State

-I have a working prototype with basic functionality, but it is not yet feature-complete or production-ready.
+I have a working prototype with basic functionality, but it is not yet feature-complete or production-ready. **Breaking changes are expected**.
 Current capabilities include:

-- Service creation via API
+- Service creation and management via API
 - Basic authentication flow using SIOPv2 and DIDs
 - User information retrieval via Verifiable Presentations (VPs) and Verifiable Credentials (VCs)
 - Simple user creation and storage within a service